tencentyun/qcloud-documents/product/视频服务/互动直播/客户端集成1/SDK更新日志_en.md

 (7)	Support returning part of IMSDK module's error codes (8) Disabled Assert notification
 (9)	Improved log module: The maximum size of log files was changed to 50 MB; Old log files can be deleted.
 By default, any logs other than the ones for the last three days are deleted
-(10)	Added more content to key logs to help pinpointing problems (11)	Implemented event notification of the other side's frame rendering
+(10) Added more content to key logs to help pinpoint problems (11) Implemented event notification of the other side's frame rendering

 **2. SDK Bug Fixes**